Subradiance dynamics in a singly-excited chiral-coupled atomic chain: Introduction

 In this article, we investigate the dynamics of the spontaneous emissions in the 1D chiral-coupled atomic chain as in Fig. \ref{fig1}, since clear identification of super- \cite{Dicke1954, Lehmberg1970, Gross1982, Jen2012, Jen2015, Araujo2016, Roof2016, Jennewein2016, Bromley2016, Zhu2016, Shahmoon2017} and sub-radiance \cite{Scully2015, Guerin2016, Facchinetti2016, Jen2016_SR, Sutherland2016, Bettles2016, Jen2017_MP, Jenkins2017, Garcia2017, Jen2018_SR1, Jen2018_SR2} in such system is less studied.
 Additionally, since the 1D reservoir allows nonreciprocal decay channels and can be tailored via manipulation of atomic separations and/or excitation beam profiles, the cooperative radiation along the allowed dimension should possess qualitatively different features compared to that in reciprocally-coupled systems.

 The rest of the paper is organized as follows.
 In Sec.
 II, we obtain the coupling matrix for a 1D chiral-coupled atomic chain with single excitation, and analyze few-atom cases.
 In Sec.
 III, we characterize the subradiance for longer atomic chains.
 In Sec.
 IV, we further study the effect of dislocations of the atoms on the radiation properties.
-Finally we conclude in Sec.
-V. In the Appendix, we review the general formalism for resonant dipole-dipole interaction (RDDI) of the spontaneous emissions in 1D, two-dimensional (2D), and three-dimensional (3D) reservoirs \cite{Lehmberg1970}.
+Finally in Sec.
+V we discuss the effect of imperfections of systems and conclude in Sec.
+VI.
+In the Appendix, we review the general formalism for resonant dipole-dipole interaction (RDDI) of the spontaneous emissions in 1D, two-dimensional (2D), and three-dimensional (3D) reservoirs \cite{Lehmberg1970}.